3MCC Deficiency

 - Coma

-- Developmental delay/mental retardation
+- Developmental delay/intellectual disability

 - Contact the family and evaluate the infant for poor feeding, vomiting, or lethargy.